BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 The structure of the configuration is based on Endevor®.
 Ensure that you configure these files before using macros from separate files or the COPY instruction.
 When you open a HLASM file or manually set the HLASM language for a file, you can choose to automatically create these files for the current program.

-Visual Studio Code workspace variables may be referenced in both configuration files via the standard syntax (`${config:variable_name}`).
+Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax (${config:variable_name}).

 Example `proc_grps.json`: